Air Force Common Admission Test: Physical fitness for Air Force Selection Board

-Test involves picture viewing for 30 seconds, noting down details in 1 minute, and short para writing on random topics for 4 minutes and finally the applicants should attend group discussion and collate information in narration to make a story.
+The test involves picture viewing for 30 seconds, noting down details in 1 minute, and short paragraph writing on random topics for 4 minutes, and finally, the applicants should attend a group discussion and collate information in narration to make a story.

-– Every portion of the picture should be focused in 30 seconds as it helps in evaluating the speed and coordination of the applicant.
+– Every portion of the picture should be focused on for 30 seconds, as it helps in evaluating the speed and coordination of the applicant.

-– Recommended to include all aspects during story writing avoiding technical and complex language.
+– Recommended to include all aspects during story writing, avoiding technical and complex language.

 – Using short forms like Male(M)/female(F)/person(P) and + for positive,- for Negative 0 for neutral for filling forms.

-– Be calm, composed and confident and gain attention during simultaneous group discussion of applicants.
+– Be calm, composed, and confident, and gain attention during a simultaneous group discussion of applicants.